 After leaving the museum and before returning to Harvard to study architecture, he went down a very different path as a populist political candidate, organizer, and Nazi propagandist.
 He failed to cultivate a political movement but succeeded as one of the United States’ Nazi mouthpieces.
 When he returned to architecture, this time as a licensed professional, he denounced his past allegiances, but those beliefs lingered throughout his life.

 His past remained buried.
 One has to wonder how his career would have unfolded if politically progressive patrons such as Houston’s John and Dominque de Menil realized the extent of his beliefs.
 The couple commissioned his first project outside of New York: their house.
-While he was constructing the iconic glass house in Camden, Connecticut, Johnson conceived a one-story, 5,000-square-foot mansion made of brick and steel with large airy rooms wrapping around a central courtyard.
+While he was constructing the iconic glass house in New Canaan, Connecticut, Johnson conceived a one-story, 5,000-square-foot mansion made of brick and steel with large airy rooms wrapping around a central courtyard.
 Compared to the neighborhood’s Tudor homes at the time, the Menils’ flat-roof home was out of place.
 Nowadays, it’s pretty much the standard.

 Through the couple Johnson met Ruth Carter Stevenson, Fort Worth’s architectural doyenne, who commissioned him in 1958 to design the Amon Carter Museum of American Art and its three expansions.
 Stevenson commissioned him again in1970, this time for the Fort Worth Water Gardens, the open playground of shapes and angles right out of a science-fiction movie.
 Johnson and his work partner, John Burgee, however, said the playfulness found at Disney World was the inspiration.